BIBA

 Deferred GAP Insurance - Total Loss GAP 365

-The conundrum - if you have 'new for old' replacement cover with your motor insurer for a year then you may not need GAP Insurance for that period.
+The conundrum - if you have a 'new for old' replacement cover with your motor insurer for a year, then you may not need GAP Insurance for that period.
 But, if you leave it a year to buy GAP Insurance for further years you may find you have left it too late to buy GAP cover.

 The answer - Total Loss Gap 365